 During acceleration, the engine or the engine and electric motor propel the vehicle.
-During cruising, the gasoline engine and/or the electric motor can propel the vehicle.
-During braking, the gasoline engine deactivates and the electric motor acts as generator to replenish the battery pack.
-At a stop, the engine can enter an idle-stop mode to save fuel and reduce emissions, and the engine remains turned off until the brake pedal is released.
+During sustained cruising, the gasoline engine and/or the electric motor can individually propel the vehicle.
+During braking, the gasoline engine deactivates and the electric motor acts as generator to replenish the Li-Ion battery pack.
+When the vehicle is at a stop, the engine can enter an idle-stop mode to conserve fuel and reduce emissions – and the engine remains off until the brake pedal is released.

 - “Intelligent” Dual & Sequential Ignition with two spark plugs per cylinder